simple2d/simple2d/README.md

 #### iOS and tvOS

-To run the iOS and tvOS test, first run `make release` to build the iOS and tvOS frameworks.
-Next, run `make ios` to run in an iOS simulator and `make tvos` to run in a tvOS Simulator.
+To run the iOS and tvOS test, first run `make frameworks && make install-frameworks` to build and install the iOS and tvOS frameworks.
+Next, run `make ios` to run the test in an iOS simulator and `make tvos` to run in a tvOS Simulator.

 ---